What is Website Optimisation?

 1. Experience

-- Enable browser caching to store frequently used files locally.
+- Enable browser caching to speed up repeat visits.

-- Minify CSS, JavaScript, and HTML to reduce file sizes.
+- Minify CSS, JavaScript, and HTML to streamline performance.

 2. Growth